ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Why Isn't There a Main Function?

 Although `bin/main.ml`'s name suggests it contains the application entry point into the project, it does not contain a dedicated `main` function, and there is no requirement that a project must contain a file with that name in order to produce an executable.
-An compiled OCaml file behaves as though that file were entered line by line into the toplevel.
+A compiled OCaml file behaves as though that file were entered line by line into the toplevel.
 In other words, an executable OCaml file's entry point is its first line.

 Double semicolons aren't needed in source files like they are in the toplevel.
 Statements are just processed in order from top to bottom, each triggering the side effects it may have.
 Definitions are added to the environment.
 Values resulting from nameless expressions are ignored.
 Side effects from all those will take place in the same order.
 That's OCaml main.